vmware-archive/vsphere-storage-for-docker/docs/user-guide/faq.md

 It occurs if the linux kernel does not know about the AF family used for VMCI communication.
 Please read ["What is VMCI and vSock and why is it needed?"](https://vmware.github.io/docker-volume-vsphere/user-guide/faq/#what-is-vmci-and-vsock-and-why-is-it-needed) above.

+#### Volume remains attached to the VM after upgrading vDVS ESX driver
+If the container using volumes exits during the upgrade of ESX driver (i.e. after vib remove but before vib install), the volumes may remain attached to VM.
+In such a case, please disable and then enable (restart) the volume plugin to ensure volumes are properly detached.

 #### I'm not able to create volume after upgrading to vDVS managed plugin, what is the cause?
 ```
 # docker volume create -d vsphere vol5